inmanta/inmanta-core/docs/reference/projectyml.rst

 is available for agents.
 This will ensure that the agents follow the pip config defined in the project.
 For reference, prior to ``inmanta-core 11.0.0``, the agents were always using their respective system's pip config.

-Deprecation notes:
-""""""""""""""""""

-    - Allowing the installation of pre-release versions for v2 modules through the :class:`~inmanta.module.InstallMode` is no longer supported.
-Use the project.yml ``pip.pre`` section instead.

 Breaking changes:
 """""""""""""""""